How to Apply

 Temple, TX 76501

 and may be handled through the mail, faxed, or e-mailed.
-However, the application must be in the Human Resources Department by the posted deadline on the official Temple Civil Service Announcement,
+However, the registration form must be in the Human Resources Department by the posted deadline on the official Temple Civil Service Announcement,

 and not just postmarked on that date.